rati-ecosystem/rati-protocol/README.md

   Creating a seamless, cross-chain environment where assets, events, and interactions are recorded immutably.
 - **Emergent Intelligence:**
   Enabling AI agents to not just execute tasks but to live, interact, and evolve within a dynamic, interconnected network.
+- **Omnichain Execution:**
+  The core execution layer is designed for cross-chain interoperability, ensuring AI agents can seamlessly migrate and interact across different blockchain environments.

 “AI shouldn’t just execute.
 It should live.”

 ---

 *For additional technical details, integration guidelines, and developer documentation, please refer to our GitBook repository and further resources.*